ErikVerheul/OneBacklog/README.md

 <b>The product vision:</b><br />
 As super PO I need one integrated tool to manage the product backlog of all my products so that:
 - I can map my portfolio in one tool
-- NOT IN MVP: The area product owner or myself can manage the cross product requirement area backlog so that multiple teams get aligned to deliver the highest value first
+- TO DO: The area product owner or myself can manage the cross product requirement area backlog so that multiple teams get aligned to deliver the highest value first
 - My PO's can manage their products
-- NOT IN MVP: Dependencies within products are made visible so that the team, their PO or myself can act upon it
+- TO DO: Dependencies within products are made visible so that the team, their PO or myself can act upon it
-- NOT IN MVP: Scrum teams can use the tool to do their refinements and run their sprints
+- TO DO: Scrum teams can use the tool to do their refinements and run their sprints
 - Only PO's are authorized to change priorities
 - The tool runs in a browser and is accessible only by authorized users
 - Full security is in place